Ray McSavaney: Urban planner

 Born to suburban Los Angeles parents, McSavaney became aware of the visual arts — as did most kids of that era — from the comics, newspaper pictures, free merchandizing calendars, and posters of all kinds.
 He describes his boyish amazement in the late 1940s at the new phenomenon of a small grainy black & white TV program.
 Vacation trips with his parents introduced him to Western landscapes when he made amateur photographs with a consumer camera.
 Those trips generated a latent interest in landscape photography.

 Ray started college at USC but soon transferred to UCLA, from where he graduated in 1963, majoring in art with an emphasis in Design.
 Subject to the draft he enlisted in the US Army.
 Trained by the Army in photogrammetry and drafting, he worked on various military engineering projects.
 Leaving the Army after two years he returned to civilian life in Los Angeles.
 Putting his college studies and Army experience to use, he worked for Summa Corporation, a Howard Hughes Company, on various building and land development projects.

-On an art class with Robert Heinecken at UCLA, McSavaney got a brief introduction to photography but had only slight interest in his teacher's subjects from ‘found objects’, but he kept some of Heinecken's teachings in mind, and later was able to apply it in his own work.
+In an art class with Robert Heinecken at UCLA, McSavaney got a brief introduction to photography but had only slight interest in his teacher's subjects from ‘found objects’, but he kept some of Heinecken's teachings in mind, and later was able to apply it in his own work.
 Enjoying the outdoors, Ray was much more attracted to natural landscapes.
 Sometime in the mid-60s those became his first serious art photography interest.